JD-Insight/AI-ML-SQL-Projects-2024/README.md

 **Result:**
 Python functions are used to analyze the data and predict the closing price.
 The model generalized well and was able to predict the values close to the actuals.

+**Ensemble-Based Customer Purchase Prediction for Travel Package Marketing**

+**Description:<br>**
+The objective was to support the marketing team in segmenting and targeting customers efficiently, using predictive analytics rooted in past customer behavior, demographics, and transactional data.
+The ensemble approach combined the predictive strengths of Random Forest, Gradient Boosting, and Logistic Regression models through stacking to improve accuracy and minimize overfitting.

+**Skills:**
+Predictive Modeling, EDA, Feature Engineering, Bivariate Analysis, Model Evaluation, Decision Tree, Random Forest, Bagging, AdaBooster, Gradient Boosting, XGBoost, Stacking

+**Technology:**
+Python, Numpy, Pandas, Seaborn, Scikit-Learn, XGBoost, Matplotlib

+**Result:**
+1. Customers with passports, from tier 1/3 cities, and those who received more follow-ups are more likely to purchase—targeted strategies should focus on these segments.<br>
+2. High-income professionals, couples, families, and tier 2 city residents are less responsive—offering customized or luxury packages and expanding outreach may improve conversions.

 **Company Employees - SQL Project**